PHP syntax and semantics: Variables and comments

+$this cannot be used as a variable name because it is a pseudovariable used in objects to access a method of the current object.

 PHP has three types of comment syntax: /* */ which serves as block comments, and // as well as # which are used for inline comments.
 Many examples use the print function instead of the echo function.
 Both functions are nearly identical; the major difference being that print is slower than echo because the former will return a status indicating if it was successful or not in addition to text to output, whereas the latter does not return a status and only returns the text for output.

 Simplest program

 The usual "Hello World" code example for PHP is: